AndreasOA/AndreasOA/README.md

 ## Hey there, I’m Andreas 👋

 I’m a full-time Data Scientist and part-time AI Master’s student, who started tinkering with electronics and somehow ended up bossing around datasets.
-When I’m not convincing Python to do my bidding, I’m building dashboards in Vue that are *totally* not just pie charts with extra steps.
+When I’m not convincing Python to do my bidding, I’m building dashboards that are *totally* not just pie charts with extra steps.

 ### What’s in My Repo Wonderland?